scriptPilot/app-framework/README.md

 - Upload the latest *www/build* folder to your server and after that the *www/.htaccess* file
 - For rollback:
  - Change the version in *.htaccess* file on your server to previous one
- - Modify the string in *build-previous/manifest.appcache* file on your server as you want
+ - Modify the string in *build-previous/manifest.appcache* file on your server a little bit

 ### Backup your application